Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Generative / Statistical Modeling

 Modern machine learning tasks often involve tasks beyond a simple prediction.
 Such tasks, e.g., action model learning, image generation, multi-modal transfer, reinforcement learning, etc., require multiple interdependent latent variables.
 With latent variables, things are not as straightforward as before.
 However, few authors of \dl literature attempt to justify their training schemes with theoretical or statistical clarity.
 This often results in an unreliable, irreproducible system that requires heavy hyperparameter tuning and ad-hoc loss functions.
 Finally, the lack of consistent \emph{procedure} for constructing a \dl system resulted in a common criticism that its development is like \emph{alchemy}.

 In order to make \dl less of alchemy, this section provides a simple, principled guide to building a complex but statistically justified system yourself.
-Keep in mind that unsound methods are theoretically fragile or incorrect because they lack the soundness (\refsec{sec:ml-is-sound}).
-We avoid those ad-hoc hacks that make no sense! \footnote{ An irony is that even such an ad-hoc method often happens to work empirically due to the extreme flexibility of neural networks, the \emph{best-effort} nature of the task where correctness is less important, and the culture of \emph{cherry-picking}. }
+Keep in mind that unsound methods are theoretically fragile or incorrect because they lack the soundness (\refsec{sec:ml-is-sound}). \emph{Avoid ad-hoc hacks that make no sense!} \footnote{ An irony is that even such an ad-hoc method often happens to work empirically due to the extreme flexibility of neural networks, the \emph{best-effort} nature of the task where correctness is less important, and the culture of \emph{cherry-picking}. }

-\begin{conv} \emph{Statistical Modeling} is a general scientific procedure to model the world, which roughly consists of the following steps \cite[section 1.1]{gelman1995bayesian}: \begin{enumerate} \item List observable (and labeled) variables. \item List latent variables that you believe are part of the mechanism behind the observations. \item Determine the causal dependencies between variables to specify the mechanism, and factorize the generative distribution based on the dependency. \item Define what distribution each variable should follow, including the priors. \begin{enumerate} \item First, choose the distribution family based on Maximum Entropy Principle (\reftheo{theo:maxent}), e.g., $\N$.
-To choose the correct one, consult Distribution Zoo (\refsec{sec:zoo}). \item Second, choose the parameters, e.g., $\mu$, $\sigma$ of $\N(\mu,\sigma)$.
-For conditional distributions, they are often outputs of neural networks that take dependent variables as inputs, e.g., using $p(\rx|\rz)=\N(\mu=f(\rz),\sigma)$ where $f$ is a network.
-For distributions without dependent variables, assign constants (=prior distribution). \end{enumerate} \item Using data, verify that the hypothetical mechanism you defined is indeed correct.
-If used for machine learning, this is done by a sound method.
+\begin{conv} \emph{Statistical Modeling} is a general scientific procedure which roughly consists of the following steps \cite[section 1.1]{gelman1995bayesian}: \begin{enumerate} \item List observable (and labeled) variables. \item Hypothesize a list of latent variables for the mechanism that you believe to be behind the observations. \item Hypothesize the causal dependencies between the variables to specify the mechanism, and factorize the generative distribution based on the dependency. \item Hypothesize what distribution each variable should follow, including the priors.
+This is done as follows: \begin{enumerate} \item First, choose the distribution family based on Maximum Entropy Principle (\reftheo{theo:maxent}), e.g., $\N$.
+To find the right one for your case, consult Distribution Zoo (\refsec{sec:zoo}). \item Second, choose the parameters, e.g., $\mu$, $\sigma$ of $\N(\mu,\sigma)$.
+For conditional distributions, they are often outputs of trainable functions that take dependent variables, e.g., using $p(\rx|\rz)=\N(\mu=f(\rz),\sigma)$ where $f$ is a neural network.
+For distributions without dependent variables, assign constants (=prior distribution). \end{enumerate} \item Using data, test the hypothesis, i.e., your hypothetical latent mechanism, by training a system with a sound method and evaluate the result with test data.
 How to perform it efficiently is beyond the scope of this section.
 See \refsec{sec:variational} and \refsec{sec:likelihood-free}. \end{enumerate} \end{conv}